• Skip to main content

 Boiling mason jars in a large pot on the stove to sterilize.

-Sterilize your jars by boiling them in a large pot of water for 5 minutes.
+Before beginning the recipe - you must sterilize your jars.
+Boil them in a large pot of water for 5 minutes.

 Drying mason jars on the counter on a drying towel.